 What is naturopathy ?

-Naturopathy is a traditional medicine recognized by the WHO (World Health Organization) in 2001 that uses all the means that nature provides us with in order to maintain an optimal state of health.
+Naturopathy is a traditional medicine recognized by the WHO (World Health Organization) in 2001 that uses all the means that nature provides to maintain an optimal state of health.
 It takes into consideration the human being as a whole, both on the body and on the mind, in order to fulfill its double mission :

 - To treat a disease or a health problem already present.